 Goal #1: Global Competency in Fashion Ecosystems

-- Evaluate and utilize global fashion value chain innovations and best practices in solving industry problems and tapping opportunities.
+• Evaluate and utilize global fashion value chain innovations and best practices in solving industry problems and tapping opportunities.

-- Identify multicultural influences on the conduct of business throughout the global apparel value chain, including ethical issues.
+• Identify multicultural influences on the conduct of business throughout the global apparel value chain, including ethical issues.

 Goal #2: Technical Competency in Fashion Ecosystems

-- Evaluate and leverage technologies and metrics in driving fashion industry performance.
+• Evaluate and leverage technologies and metrics in driving fashion industry performance.

-- integrate assessments throughout the fashion value chain.
+• Integrate material and product analysis and lifecycle assessments throughout the fashion value chain.

 Goal #3: Innovation and Entrepreneurship in Fashion Ecosystems